EyasuTeshome/shifttracker/job-search/JSR-step-3-create-a-cover-letter.md

 In this exercise, you will create a cover letter for a job you are applying to and submit it to a career coach for review.
 Since strong cover letters are tailored for a specific job posting, you will submit the link to the job posting and the cover letter in a copy of [this worksheet](https://docs.google.com/document/d/1AZ1duefV3HSQfiST0Ao95fwl3jSktOKip-yFmkTTkSg/edit?usp=sharing).

-Y**our cover letter must be approved by a career coach to complete the block and the module.**
+**Your cover letter must be approved by a career coach to complete the block and the module**

 Remember that you have: